AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-customizingviewer/r-html5-flyout-viewer-20-customize-flyoutzoomview.md

 The tip message can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-localization.md#concept-6c8e58c611934e93ae3f211f46e15c27) for more information.

-Example - to set up semi-transparent tip message with white Arial 12px font, 50 pixels offset from the bottom of the main view, padding, and a rounded border:
+Example - to set up semi-transparent tip message with white Arial® 12-px font, 50 pixels offset from the bottom of the main view, padding, and a rounded border:

 ```
 .s7flyoutviewer .s7flyoutzoomview .s7tip {